Crohn’s Disease Care in Dubai: Assessment and Treatment Discussion

 - Medications:

 In some cases, surgery may be necessary to remove damaged sections of the digestive tract.
-While surgery is not a cure, it can be a crucial step in managing the disease. - Alternative Therapies:
+While surgery is not a cure, it can be a crucial step in managing the disease. - Supportive Care, Diet and Lifestyle:

 FAQ